 “Gender equality is a shared vision of social justice and human rights.
 Women’s rights are human rights and human rights are women’s rights.” - Phumzile Mlambo-Ngcuka, UN Women Executive Director, at the High-level Thematic Debate on advancing gender equality and the empowerment of women and girls, 6 March 2015 at UN Headquarters in New York.

-According to Wikipedia, Gender equality is based on “the view that men and women should receive equal treatment, and should not face discrimination”.
+Gender equality is based on “the view that men and women should receive equal treatment, and should not face discrimination”.

 For gender equality to prevail, both the sexes should be treated equally.
 There is no equality when women are less privileged or being looked down upon.
 Women can do what men can and if not everything, we can do some things even men cannot do.
 We have qualities that many men do not possess.